Wessi/GUnicornExample/README.md

 # GUnicornExample (Video Link #4)
 ### **Step 1: Create and Configure a New User**

-It is a best practice not to use the root user for configuration.
+It is a best practice not to use the root user for configuration of servers.

 * **Create a new user:**